the-matrix/finite-state-machine/docs/Test-Contract.md

 *  ✓ You can test if state is an initial state
 *  ✓ You can test if state is a final state
 *  ✓ You can retrieve the initial states
-*  ✓ An exception willbe thrown if there are no initial states to be retrieved
+*  ✓ An exception will be thrown if there are no initial states to be retrieved
 *  ✓ You can validate a stategraph
 *  ✓ A stategraph is invalid if it has no transitions
 *  ✓ A stategraph is invalid if it has no initial transition